 New Mexico Wildlife at Bosque del Apache

 At Bosque del Apache National Wildlife Refuge, you can expect to see deer, coyotes, rabbits, and birds.
-The most popular birds year-round include birds of prey (American Kestrel and the Ted-tailed Hawk), ducks (Northern Pintail and American Coot), and shorebirds (Great Blue Heron and Neotropic Cormorant).
+The most popular birds include birds of prey (American Kestrel and the Ted-tailed Hawk), ducks (Northern Pintail and American Coot), and shorebirds (Great Blue Heron and Neotropic Cormorant).

 Why Bosque Del Apache Wildlife Refuge Is Worth A Visit